aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

 ## Prerequisites

-1. Use Chrome browser to do this lab.
+1. Use **Chrome browser** to do this lab as we have noticed some issues with Firefox while doing this Lab.
 2. You should have completed both [Lab1](https://github.com/aws-samples/aurora-and-database-migration-labs/tree/master/Labs/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration) and [Lab2](https://github.com/aws-samples/aurora-and-database-migration-labs/tree/master/Labs/amazon-rds-purpose-built-workshop/lab2-TaxiBookingAndPayments) from the [github repository.](https://github.com/aws-samples/aurora-and-database-migration-labs/tree/master/Labs/amazon-rds-purpose-built-workshop)

 ## Preparing the Environment